 Anyway, what we now see as logical laws are the rules of our artificial languages (such as first-order predicate logic).
-And any logical investigation of a language differing from them requires identifying and deciphering the logical vocabulary of the new language; and here "deciphering" can hardly exclude the identification of the inferential roles of the words - either because the roles directly are their meanings (as we inferentialists claim15), or because it is hardly imaginable that we know their meanings but are ignorant about which arguments they support and which they do not.
+And any logical investigation of a language different from them requires the identification and deciphering the logical vocabulary of the language; and here "deciphering" can hardly exclude the identification of the inferential roles of the words - either because the roles directly are their meanings (as we inferentialists claim), or because it is hardly imaginable that we know their meanings but are ignorant about which arguments they support and which they do not.
+So before we can apply a law of logic to an expression (or expressions) of a language, we need to know at least which basic rules already hold for the expression.
+So the laws of logic are always at least partly extracted from a language and hence are peculiar to the language.